MelbourneDeveloper/RestClient.Net/README.md

 # REST Client Framework for all .NET Platforms #

-The most simple task-based async, strongly typed, cross-platform .NET REST Client.
+The best .NET REST Client with task-based async, strong types and dependency injection on all platforms.

 **[Documentation Here](https://github.com/MelbourneDeveloper/RestClient.Net/wiki)**